openaddresses/openaddresses/scripts/au/README.md

 More information at http://www.data.gov.au/dataset/geocoded-national-address-file-g-naf

-Experimental Docker (Incomplete)
+Using Docker
 ----

 `gnaf.sh` contains a script for caching G-NAF data with [gnaf-loader](https://github.com/minus34/gnaf-loader).

-`Dockerfile` contains an experimental Docker process for caching G-NAF.
-We are experimenting with Docker because it allows for code execution in a controlled environment.
-Docker support is incomplete, but can be partially completed using these commands:
+`Dockerfile` contains a Docker process for caching G-NAF.
+Docker allows for code execution in a controlled environment.
+On Ubuntu, Docker can be installed with `apt-get install docker.io`.

     # prepare a temporary work directory for Docker
     mkdir /tmp/work